jschm42/talkforgeai/README.md

 ## Installation

 ### Building the Project
-- Ensure Java 19 or higher is installed on your system.
+- Ensure Java 19 or higher is installed on your system and the JAVA_HOME environment variable ist set correctly.
-- Execute the following Maven command to build the project:

-  mvn clean install

 ### Starting the Server
 - To run from a JAR file, use the following command with the appropriate API keys and data directory specified: